Māori mythology: Earth's creation

 Generally, Rangi's wife is Papa, though they are known throughout Polynesia, even when they're not considered spouses.
 The pair laid in a tight embrace which blocked light from touching the world.
 From them came the children Haumia, Rongo, Tāwhiri, Tangaroa, Tū, and Tāne.
-Some traditions may list some of these children alongside Rehua, Urutengangana, Aituā, Tiki, Whiro, or Ruaumoko, among others.
+Some traditions may list some of these children alongside Rehua, Urutengangana, Aituā, Tiki, Whiro, or Rūaumoko, among others.
 Often, a war or skirmish between the siblings ends with them becoming the ancestors of certain concepts, habitats, mannerisms, animals, tools, or plants that they each represent.
 For instance Tāne became Tāne Mahuta, the father of birds and the forest, and Tū became Tūmatauenga, the father of humanity and its activities, such as war.
 Sometimes, Tāne Mahuta ascends to the sky after Ranginui to dress him with stars, who mourns for his wife every time it rains.
 Similarly, Papatūānuku strains in an effort to reach the sky, causing earthquakes, and the mist comes from her sighing.

 In a version involving Urutengangana, Whiro, Tāwhiri, Tangaroa, Tuamatua, Tumatakaka, Tū, Paia, and Tāne; Tāwhiri "finally" agreed to the separation, while Whiro was against it.
 Tāne instructed Tumatakaka and Tū to fetch axes with which to cut Rangi's arms off, and the blood that dripped from him down onto Papatūānuku is said to be where the red sunset now comes from, as well as the origin of the colours red and blue in painting: red oxide and blue phosphate of iron.
 This is very different to the telling in which Tāne discards Tū's suggestions to slaughter the parents to ensure their separation, where Tāwhiri is the brother most upset by the idea to separate the parents at all.

 In South Island traditions, Rakinui weds at least three wives including Papatūānuku.
 Poharuatepō is one of Rakinui's wives, and they are Aoraki's parents.
 In these versions, the gods that are usually considered Rakinui's children may become each other's half-siblings, some even becoming Rakinui's grandsons.

 South Island's creation

-Aoraki and his brothers Rakiora, Rakirua, and Rarakiroa travelled across the waters of the ocean to visit Rakinui's new wife - Papatūānuku.
+Aoraki and his brothers Rakiora, Rakirua, and Rarakiroa travelled across the waters of the ocean to visit Rakinui's new wife – Papatūānuku.
 On the return journey, their canoe (waka) became capsized on a reef, so they climbed atop its hull to escape drowning.
 They froze into stone, becoming the tallest peaks of the Southern Alps.
 Afterwards they were discovered by Tūterakiwhānoa who enlisted Kahukura's help in shaping and clothing the land.
 Hence Te Waka o Aoraki became the South Island.

 In a slight variant, Aoraki and his grandfather Kirikirikatata landed at Shag Point aboard the Āraiteuru, where they turned into the ever-associated mountain and range.
-Kirikirikatata persuaded Aroarokaehe to come sit with them there, while her husband Mauka Atua became a peak on the Ben Ohau Range.
+Kirikirikatata persuaded Aroarokaehe to come sit with them there, while her husband Mauka Atua became a peak on the Ben Ōhau Range.